So, you want to give money gifts to kids in your life. These money gift ideas for kids will keep things fun, plus help you pass on a money lesson.

 4. Gift Coins Plus a Coin Collection Kit

 You can gift money in a bunch of coins, with a coin collection kit.
-Talking about sparking their curiosity about money!
+Talk about sparking their curiosity about money!

 Coin Collecting for Kids (Ages 8-12)